 After 10 years at Penn, Dr. Shulkin turned 40 and decided he wanted to do something different.
 He took up residence in his basement and launched a startup company from there called Doctor Quality.
 Through the company, Dr. Shulkin would take what he had learned about measuring quality and apply it to doctors and hospitals so people could make more informed choices about their care.

 “It would create this value-based environment that we’re all talking about today.
 The only problem was that this was back in 1999.
 So it was probably an idea whose time had not yet come,” Dr. Shulkin said.
 “As most entrepreneurs have learned, it’s not just about having the right idea or the best idea.
 It’s about having the right idea at the right time.”

 While the company was able to attract investors and recruit talent, it dissolved after a couple of years, and Dr. Shulkin returned to academia.
 Drexel had recently expanded its medical education efforts, and Dr. Shulkin joined as vice dean of the medical school.

 A leader in health care

-After a while in that position, Dr. Shulkin received an offer to become president and CEO of Beth Israel Medical Center in New York City, a large, multibillion-dollar organization.
-While in that position, he helped lift the system out of a position of financial distress, grow the organization and improve services to the community.
+After a while in that position, Dr. Shulkin received an offer to become president and CEO of Beth Israel Medical Center in New York City, a multibillion-dollar organization.
+While there, he helped lift the system out financial distress, grow the organization and improve services.